Hoe bewaar je extra vierge olijfolie het beste? - TheOliveLabel.shop

 Tip Advice

-2. Cool storage Ideally 12–18 °C. Refrigerator (4-7 °C) is fine.
-For long-term storage, you can freeze EVOO.
+2. Cool storage Ideally 12–21 °C. Refrigerator (4-7 °C) is acceptable.
+For long-term storage, you can freeze EVOO

-3. Avoid oxygen Always close bottles properly
+3. Avoid oxygen Always seal bottles tightly

 Conclusion